vkoves/vkoves.github.io/_posts/2022-05-28-stop-climate-change-by-ditching-natural-gas.md

 <p class="small">
   An obligatory aside - as an avid city biker and transit user I also have to mention considering ditching a car entirely.
-There's a lot of benefits if you can make it work, and especially in a dense city cars are extremely expensive and not an efficient way to move lots of people around compare to trains, buses, or biking.
+There's a lot of benefits if you can make it work, and especially in a dense city cars (electric or otherwise) are extremely expensive and not an efficient way to move lots of people around compare to trains, buses, or biking.
 </p>

 I think all of this highlights a broader point - climate change is a